 Oil on wood

-It was stories I loved first, words - being lost in them, transported.
+It was stories I loved first - being lost in them, transported.
 My paintings are small - mostly book-sized for the intimacy of scale, often designed to sit object-like on a shelf rather than hang on a wall.
-They are stories - distance and travel, memory, connection, light, longing, they are the unknown, remembered places.
+Each one is a story - distance and travel, memory, connection, light, longing, the unknown, remembered places.

 at the points

 of the peripheral

 I paint intuitively and responsively in relation to the piece of wood I am working on.
 The wood is always gifted or given, by boatbuilders, carpenters, sculptors, friends.
 It comes with a story.

 Things are called forth in the process; sensory responses, interactions with place, matter, light & memory.
 I like the immediacy of connection between the wood and the paint.